European University of Brittany

 The European University of Brittany (French: Université européenne de Bretagne), located in Rennes, France, was a center for higher education, academic research and doctoral studies located over multiple campuses in the Academie de Rennes.
 It includes a doctoral college that federates university institutes, engineering schools and research centres.

-Its activities focused primarily on research through the establishment of thematic research networks, project teams, and the recruitment of international researchers.
-Research valorization was handled operationally by its component "Bretagne Valorisation".
-Doctoral training was coordinated by the International Doctoral College of the UEB, which grouped together the eight doctoral schools in the Brittany region.
+Its activities primarily focused on research through the establishment of thematic research networks, project teams, and the recruitment of international researchers.
+The valorisation of research was operationally handled by its component "Bretagne Valorisation".
+Research training, or doctoral training, was coordinated by the UEB's international doctoral college, which brought together the region's eight doctoral schools.

-The European University of Brittany merged with the University of Nantes Angers Le Mans to form, in January 2016, the Bretagne Loire University.
+The European University of Brittany merged with the Université Nantes Angers Le Mans to form Université Bretagne-Loire in January 2016.

 History

 Previous structures

 Several cooperation structures were created before the establishment of the European University of Brittany.
 Some of their activities were taken over by the UEB upon its creation or served as a basis for its setup.

 Several institutions located in Rennes had been grouped since October 31, 2001 within the public interest grouping "Europôle".
 This structure was shared by the city's two universities, INSA Rennes, and ENSAR, and other schools such as IEP Rennes, ESC Rennes, and the ENS Ker Lann were permanently associated with its work.
 Europôle focused its activities on international exchanges.
 It was replaced by the Rennes International Mobility Center, one of the UEB's components, starting January 2009.

 At the regional level, with local authorities, and following a proposal made in 1999 as part of preparing the state-region plan contract 2000–2006, the universities set up the "University of Brittany" association at the end of 2001.
 It brought together the presidents of the region's four universities, the director of the Brittany IUFM, and the president of the conference of directors of Brittany's grandes écoles.
 It handled training issues (continuing education, VAE, Doctoriales), the digital campus, and international relations networks.
 It was dissolved on August 27, 2009, with most of the association's missions transferred to the UEB.
 This association was complemented by another at a broader scale with the "Network of Universities of the Atlantic West" (RUOA), which grouped universities from the Brittany, Pays de la Loire, and Poitou-Charentes regions, established in early 2001.

 Institutions also grouped around specific projects, such as Génopole Ouest, which associates research organizations (CNRS, Ifremer, Inserm...), the five western universities, university hospitals, and grandes écoles, the Maison des Sciences de l'Homme in Brittany, which associates the four Breton universities and several associate members, or the Jean Monnet Center of Excellence, which associates for research in law, economics, geography, planning, and history on European issues the universities of Rennes 1 and Rennes 2.